svaksha/aksh/Agrey/2015-05-26-jsoc-svaksha-tomography.md

 + Holiday: a 5 day trip that was planned before JSoC/JuliaCon was announced.
 To compensate for these 5 days, I plan to work over 2 or 3 weekends inorder to catchup.

 ### week03-2015jun29
-+ Continue with the `iterative reconstruction` algorithms to reconstruct 2D and 3D images for tomography computations.
-+ They are computationally more expensive than FBP.
++ Continue with the `iterative reconstruction` algorithms to reconstruct 2D and 3D images for tomography computations which are computationally more expensive than FBP.

 ### week04-2015jul06
 + Implement the Radon transform (sine waves or sinogram) of a crystallography image.

 ### week05-2015jul13
 + Implement the inversion method using iterative algorithms.
 + The Algebraic Reconstruction Technique (ART) iteratively computes the inverse of the Radon transform in two dimensions.